 Summary: Data Storytelling

-As discussed, by combining data, visualization, and narrative you're able to tell an engaging story anyone can understand and that clients will actually remember.
+By combining data, visualization, and narrative you're able to tell an engaging story anyone can understand and that clients will actually remember.
+After all, you're not building and sending reports for the sake of the reports themselves.
+These reports should be an opportunity to build a deeper relationship with your clients.

 In the context of marketing, data storytelling is one of the best ways to deliver an intuitive understanding of your campaign results—not only does it communicate the value of your services in a thought-provoking way, but also creates a level of transparency and accountability between your clients.